Arthur’s Theme (The Best That You Can Do) Chords | Christopher Cross Guitar Lesson with TAB + Backing Tracks

 | Dm7 (II) G (V) | C (I) Fmaj13 (IV) |

 When arranging this for a single guitar, mimicking the original piano part took some time to figure out.
-Here’s a link to the TAB lesson breaking it down: Arthur’s Theme (The Best That You Can Do) – Guitar Lesson with TAB.
+There is TAB further down this guitar lesson detailing exactly how.

 From here, the cycle steps outside the key, moving to Bb (bVIIx), then to E (IIIx)—another fourth, though technically a sharp fourth (#4).